Dasharo/docs/docs/variants/protectli_vp46xx/recovery.md

 ## Firmware flashing

-To flash firmware follow the steps shown below:
+To flash firmware follow the steps described below:

 1. Login to RTE via `ssh` or `minicom`.
 1. Turn on the platform by connecting the power supply.